derekwacks/RaspberryPiKeithleyCommunication/README.md

 Get the full nodeforwarder shindig at https://github.com/dansteingart/nodeforwarder

 ### Credits:
-Dan Steingart for his slick & sleek nodefowarder, and his Keithley, and his Rpi's, and his lab space, and countless other things
+Thank you to Dan Steingart for his slick & sleek nodefowarder, and his Keithley, and his Rpi's, and his lab space, and everything else